History of the United States (1945–1964): Cold War

 The Cold War (1945–1991) was the continuing state of political conflict, military tension, and economic competition between the Soviet Union and its satellite states, and the powers of the Western world, led by the United States.
 Although the primary participants' military forces never officially clashed directly, they expressed the conflict through military coalitions, strategic conventional force deployments, a nuclear arms race, espionage, proxy wars, propaganda, and technological competition, e.g., the Space Race.

 Origins

+While the United States and Soviet Union remained Allies throughout World War II, diplomatic relations were nonetheless tense.
+The Western Allies feared that the Soviet Union would establish hegemony over the territories it had seized from Germany on the Eastern Front.
+President Roosevelt believed that the countries liberated from the Axis Powers should be given self-determination to choose their own governments; at the Yalta Conference in February 1945, the Western Allied leaders pressed Soviet leader Joseph Stalin to allow Soviet-occupied countries to hold elections.
+Meanwhile, Stalin's insistences that the Soviet Union expand its borders westward increased the suspicions of the Western Allies.
+The Soviet Union did not withdraw from Eastern Europe after the war was over, and established its own puppet governments in the territory it had occupied.